 Mr. Steele argues that the major impediment to the advancement of African Americans today is not the enemy from without - racism, discrimination, inadequate civil rights protections - but the enemy from within - repressed feelings of racial inferiority and the fear to compete against whites.
-If judges and legislators believe Mr. Steele's "expert" opinion - his inside account about one is terrified to think about what may happen to civil rights in the 1990s.
+If judges and legislators believe Mr. Steele's "expert" opinion - his inside account about the people for whom our civil rights laws are primarily designed ---one is terrified to think about what may happen to civil rights in the 1990s.
 Based on Mr. Steele's teachings, judges and legislators could easily conclude that any significant expansion or restoration of civil rights protections for African Americans would be futile and unnecessarily intrusive of the freedoms to which whites are entitled.
 Also, consistent with the Supreme Court's current approach to civil rights, well-established protections may be cut back by narrow construction or even by reversal.
 There is, however, another side to the story Mr. Steele tells.